juev/awesome-stars/README.md

 ## Others

+- [iggredible/Learn-Vim](https://github.com/iggredible/Learn-Vim) – Learning Vim and Vimscript doesn't have to be hard.
+This is the guide that you're looking for 📖
 - [okhosting/awesome-storage](https://github.com/okhosting/awesome-storage) – A curated list of storage open source tools.
 Backups, redundancy, sharing, distribution, encryption, etc.
 - [waydabber/BetterDisplay](https://github.com/waydabber/BetterDisplay) – Unlock your displays on your Mac!
 Smooth scaling, HiDPI unlock, XDR/HDR extra brightness upscale, DDC, brightness and dimming, dummy displays, PIP and lots more!
 - [aljazceru/awesome-nostr](https://github.com/aljazceru/awesome-nostr) – A curated list of nostr projects and resources